 This five-year rigorous evaluation of the impact of teacher induction programs focused on two high-intensity teacher induction models and involved 1,009 teachers in 418 elementary schools in 17 medium and large urban school districts in 13 states.

-Martha Bleeker has expertise in designing and conducting impact evaluations of school-based programs using both experimental and quasi-experimental methods.
+Martha Bleeker has expertise in designing and conducting impact evaluations of education and school-based programs for government agencies and foundations, using both experimental and quasi-experimental methods.
+She has studied the impact of interventions on children’s and adolescents’ academic outcomes, social-emotional well-being, physical activity, health-related outcomes, and career plans.

 Supporting New Teachers: Evaluating Teacher Induction Models